 By now you must be quite familiar with the QuickType keyboard’s tiny popup that shows the letter you are about to type.
 Dubbed as the Character Preview, this feature provides great ease by the sort of zooming in on the letters selected.
 However, some might not enjoy the feature and think that it’s distracting.

-So, you can disable the pop-up character preview from the Settings → General → Keyboard menu; click here for a detailed step-by-step tutorial.
+So, you can disable the pop-up character preview from the Settings → General → Keyboard menu; Disable Pop up character preview for a detailed step-by-step tutorial.
 Notably, this action would not affect the accented special character feature in any way.

 You are typing a message in English.
 But suddenly a hilarious joke comes to your mind, and you think that it can be expressed in a better way in your mother tongue or another language of your choice.
 Your trusty Apple keyboard understands the need and hence supports keyboard layout for most languages.